redien/javascript-jsdoc-mocha-npm-scaffold/README.md

 Unit tests are written in files named in the pattern `MODULE_NAME.unit.js` and can be saved in any subfolder; The tests are then run with `npm test`.

+Documentation can be generated using jsdoc with `npm run-script documentation`

 ## Copying

 PROJECT_NAME - PROJECT_SHORT_DESCRIPTION